widdowquinn/pyani/docs/subcmd_anib.rst

 ``-h, --help``
     Display usage information for ``pyani anib``.

+``-i INDIR, --input INDIR``
+    Path to the directory containing indexed genome files to be used for the analysis.

 ``--jobprefix JOBPREFIX``
     Use the string ``JOBPREFIX`` as a prefix for SGE job submission names.
 Default: ``PYANI``